pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 pycsw is available as Docker image at the [github container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), including an embedded SQLite database.
 In a production situation you will instead use a dedicated Postgres or MariaDB database for record storage.
 Notice that when you destroy the container, the SQLite database will be set to its default content.

-Pull and run the pycsw container locally using this command in a command line client (cmd, powershell, bash):
+Pull and run the pycsw container locally using this command in a command line client (cmd, PowerShell, bash):

 ```bash
 docker pull ghcr.io/geopython/pycsw